RyanJulyan/Flask-BDA/README.md

 > Out of the box, Admin and Mobile views are generated.

-> APIs are created automatically with a Swagger front-end and machine-friendly interface.
+> REST APIs are created automatically with a Swagger front-end and machine-friendly interface.

+> GraphQL API endpoints are created automatically with a GraphiQL front-end and machine-friendly interface.

 ## Step 4:
 ### Customize